Kyūdō: Technique

 All kyūdō archers hold the bow in their left hand and draw the string with their right, so that all archers face the higher position (kamiza; 上座) while shooting.

 Kyūdō archers draw the bow so that the drawing hand is held behind the ear.
 If done improperly, upon release the string may strike the archer's ear or side of the face.

 Resulting from the technique to release the shot, the bow will (for a practised archer) spin in the hand so that the string stops in front of the archer's outer forearm.
 This action of yugaeri (弓返り) is a combination of technique and the natural working of the bow.
 It is unique to kyūdō.

 Kyūdō technique is meticulously prescribed.
-The All Nippon Kyudo Federation (ANKF), the main governing body of kyūdō in Japan, has codified the hassetsu (or "eight stages of shooting") in the Kyūdō Kyohon ("Kyūdō Manual").
-Different styles have their own variations from the steps, most notable difference being between the vertical bow rising shomen (正面) and aslant bow rising shamen (斜面).
-The hassetsu of shomen-style consists of the following steps:
+Different styles have their own variations from the steps, the most notable difference being between the vertical bow rising shomen (正面) and aslant bow rising shamen (斜面).
+The hassetsu (or "eight stages of shooting") of the shomen style is described in the Kyudo Kyohon ("Kyudo Manual"):